ethereum-optimism/community-hub/src/docs/protocol/evm-comparison.md

 ### Sandbox-related overhead

-Calling the `ExecutionManager` takes up a bit of extra EVM gas, and is needed on L1 to preserve the fraud proof's execution sandbox.
+Calling the `ExecutionManager` takes up a bit of extra EVM gas, and is needed on L1 to preserve the transaction result challenge execution sandbox.
 However, on `geth-l2`, the sandbox functionality is implemented similarly to a precompile and is much faster.
 To account for this, the EM tracks a `gasRefund` which is subtracted from the transaction's gas spent.

 ### Nuisance gas

-There is a separate dimension of gas, called "nuisance gas", which is used to bound the net gas cost of fraud proofs.
-In particular, witness data for the fraud proof's setup phase is not reflected in the L2 EVM gas cost.
+There is a separate dimension of gas, called "nuisance gas", which is used to bound the net gas cost of a transaction result challenge.
+In particular, witness data for the challenge setup phase is not reflected in the L2 EVM gas cost.
 Storage and contract creation `ovmOPCODES` have a separate cost in nuisance gas.
 If too much nuisance gas is spent in a call, the call's execution fails, like with EVM gas.
 -->

 ## State Structure